wwymak/udacity-selfdrivingcar-nd/CarND-Vehicle-Detection/README.md

 Therefore, to get to the end goal of annotating a video stream, I used a neural network based model.

 There are 3 parts to the project-- an initial exploration of the traditional HOG extraction so I can gain an understanding of the technique, an experiment with a fine tuned mobilenet using the sliding window method, and utilising one of the newest object detection models-- Single Shot Multibox Detection.
-(SSD) The focus of the discussion will be on the SSD (and also a bit on the CNN with sliding windows.)
+(SSD) The focus of the discussion will be on the SSD (and also a bit on the CNN with sliding windows.).
+My brief exploration of HOG methods is in [Object-detection1.ipynb](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/Object-detection1.ipynb) (but as it is not well annotated and I didn't go very far down this route it's not very interesting to look at)

+---

 ### Fine tuning Mobilenet, vehicle detection in images with sliding windows